[[caption-width-right:350:[[RootingForTheEmpire The Empire's finest hour.]]]]

 ** How about the fact that Boba is able to get semi-huffy with the Sith Lord and ''live''!

 * Han Solo after being tortured.
 When he finds out that this was all to lure Luke into a trap, he uses a bit of strength he has left to punch Lando before being restrained.
-Lando was in the middle of a HeelFaceTurn at the time, but the fact that Han's best friend putting his other best friend in danger being the last straw for him was pretty awesome.
+Lando was trying to find a way out at the time, but the fact that Han's best friend putting his other best friend in danger being the last straw for him was pretty awesome.

 * As Han Solo is lowered into the carbonite freezing chamber, Leia declares her love to him.
 She doesn't get the response she was hoping for.